This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 My Best Tip: If you’ve purchased a cheaper version of the phone ring holder (or if you bought the iRing and you want to move it onto a different phone)… I’ve found that you can make any phone ring grip stick better to your phone (or phone case) simply by adding 2 thin strips of double-sided tape directly on top of the adhesive that’s already on the cell phone ring — before you press the ring firmly onto your phone.
-Or… you could add 1 square piece of double-sided mounting tape.
+OR… you could add 1 square piece of double-sided mounting tape from a roll.
 (Personally, I just use whatever strips of adhesive I happen to have leftover from 3M Command Strips.)

 I love this!…